broadinstitute/cromwell/README.md

 java -Dwebservice.port=8080 cromwell.jar ...
 ```

-It is recommended that one copies `src/main/resources/application.conf`, modify it, then link to it via:
+To customize configuration it is recommended that one copies relevant stanzas from `core/src/main/resources/reference.conf` into a new file, modify it as appropriate, then pass it to Cromwell via:

 ```
-java -Dconfig.file=/path/to/application.conf cromwell.jar ...
+java -Dconfig.file=/path/to/yourOverrides.conf cromwell.jar ...
 ```

 ## I/O